tmendoza/devcontainers/README.md

 At this point you should have everything you need to begin the installation of LXD

 ### Install LXD
-Installing LXD is pretty straightforward on an Ubuntu system  To install LXD you will install what is called a Snap.
+Installing LXD is pretty straightforward on an Ubuntu system  To install LXD you will install a snap.

 So what is a snap?

 Well a [snap](https://ubuntu.com/core/services/guide/snaps-intro) is just a containerized version of a software application.
 See!
 Even the Linux distributors are doing what we are attempting to do here.
 They are creating packaged environments for specific applications.
+LXD is packaged up as a 'snap' package and we need to use the 'snap' command to do the installation.

-This is a more narrow use-case than LXD containers.
+As an aside, a 'snap' container is a more narrow use-case than LXD containers.
 Snap containers are more like Docker containers in that they package up just an application and all of it's dependencies.
 It is not a whole system like an LXD container or LXD Virtual machine.
 You can think of these different virtualization technologies as existing on a spectrum of virtualization.
 To the far left you have small virtual environments and on the far right you have more heavy weight virtual environments

 #### Virtual environment types and size